-You will also write a dissertation between May and September, supervised by academics at either King's or at the Globe, depending on the chosen subject.
-See MA Shakespeare Studies for further details of this unique programme.
+Between May and September you will write a dissertation, which will be supervised by academics either at King’s or at the Globe, depending on your chosen subject.